nazmiprinter/ny_collisionDeformer/README.md

 **HOW TO USE**: For the initial setup, first select the collider object, then select the object that is going to deform and run the MEL command:
 `nyCollision_create()`

-To add and remove collider from the deformer, use same selection order and use the MEL commands below respectively:
+To add and remove collider from the deformer, use same selection order and execute the MEL commands below respectively:

 `nyCollision_add()`